How to Help Children with Working Memory Deficits

 Strategies and Accommodations

-Here are a few strategies and accommodations to help work though these areas of weakness so that children with ADHD can be successful and feel good about themselves in the classroom:
+Here are a few strategies and accommodations to help improve working memory in children with ADHD so that they can be successful and feel good about themselves in the classroom:

 1. Break down tasks into several discrete steps, and check in before starting the next step